sebastianspicker/appport/docs/RELUTION_ADAPTER.md

 ## Context
-This page tracks core-build-out decisions for relution_adapter during steady build work.
+This page keeps the current relution_adapter guidance concise after earlier rough notes.

 ## Usage
+- Rewrote the relution explanation around the maintained behavior.

-- Merged scattered relution guidance into the docs.
+- Earlier scratch notes were compressed into the current guidance.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Architecture